 Designer: Achille Castiglioni

-Achille Castiglini, the iconic Italian industrial design genius, has developed several one-of-a-kind and important classics, including this Arco Floor Lamp.
+The iconic Italian industrial design genius Achille Castiglini created several unique and significant classics, including this Arco Floor Lamp.

 ARCO was created to replace restaurant chandeliers.
 Because it is not possible to cut holes in the ceiling to install lamps in many protected structures in Italy, we investigated employing a parabolic form to obtain the same lighting effect.